 They can be seen in all areas of Vancouver Island and they are regular visitors to

 The American Goldfinch is

 a member of the finch family.
-It is quite small, about 11 to 13 cm long while its
+It is quite small, up to 13 cm long while its

 which is usually pink except in

 the spring when it turns orange.
 Its body color

 ranges from a bright yellow to a dull brown.
 The wings are dark brown, almost

 black, with white wing bars while the tail is short and notched and is white

 underneath.
 However, the colors of the feathers vary depending on the sex of the